snipeso/preprocessing/docs/CutData.md

 # Suggestions on what data to cut
 This is a compilation of what to remove in step 2 of visual inspection.
-The artefacts are ordered by "severity".
-Especially near the end, the decision comes down to whether an artefact is interfereing with your main analysis, or if you've been removing too much data.

 Since this is an "arbitrary" process, it is important that you don't introduce systematic bias, for example cleaning seperately conditions you later compare, especially if you have reason to believe they might have different levels of noise.
 It's also best if you don't know what file you're cleaning each time.

+The goals to keep in mind are, in order:
+1. Remove anything that would mask data
+2. Preserve as much data as possible
+3. Have the data as clean as possible

+The most important thing is that nothing is left in the recording that directly affects your outcome measures of real brain signal.
+This is very much a "you know it when you see it" type of artifact.
+Point 2 is about going to the effort of salvaging data in the middle of noise.
+Point 3 counteracts to some extent point 2, but has to take a back seat if you're cleaning too heavily.

 The criteria in order of importance when deciding what to remove or not:
 1. **How big is it?** If the occurance involves crazy high amplitudes relative to the rest of the signal, it needs removing.